Team

 Clinical Research Assistant Intern

-Fun fact: Enjoys playing soccer and basketball, going to the beach and traveling.
+Fun fact: Enjoys baking, going to the gym, and going to the beach with her friends.

 Clinical Research Assistant Student Intern